Jeenilpatel/cs326-final-Pi/Docs/milestone1.md

 7. Created a JSON file with the data for all the Pokemon form Gen 1.
 (Currently wokring on creating a database using MongoDB Atlas)
 8. Helped wiht the background for the pages.

+NOTES: It did not record any of the commits that I did: As, I created the repositry, it might have messed it up but I commted 16 times.
+I think you check the contributions.
+You can look at the folder commits and check my work if you like: "Img/Commits" For the last week: 'Img/Commits/Past Week.png'

 Anthony Hong: